hyeong96/OpenRAVE_Web_API/README.md

 Note: currently, there are 6 tests to test all API endpoints except preview endpoint.

-1. go into Mujin_Final_Project folder
+1. go into the folder where the test file is located
 2. type the following command in terminal/command-prompt `python3 -m pytest`